 Jean Lipman, author of Rufus Porter, Yankee Pioneer (1969), speculates that Porter must have met Peale, who lived until 1838.
 Peale's museum was renamed the Philadelphia Museum, which burned in 1854.
 She notes that evidence remains of a large landscape painting filling up the end of a gallery, which reached to the ceiling.
 As most of the large scale mural landscapes painted at that time were done by Porter, it is possible it was painted by Rufus.

 While in Alexandria, VA in 1820, Porter built his first camera obscura, and this was the first major instance of his ability to anticipate the practical demands of the times.
-Leonardo da Vinci had developed the camera in 1612, and it was in common use by the early 18th century.
+The camera obscura was used for sketching by artists like Leonardo da Vinci and it was in common use by the early 18th century.
 Porter described it in his Curious Arts book printed in 1825, p.
 70. Benjamin West used one, and by the 1850s Daguerre was applying the concept to photography.
 Porter's contribution was to popularize it early in the 1800s by publishing a practical easy-to-make portable camera.
 He thus pioneered in the field of popular portrait painting a decade ahead of the trend.

 In a Scientific American article on Jan 22, 1846 on Miniature Painting, he tells his students to draw the outline in pencil, then retrace in diluted colors with a fine camel's hair brush.
 "The outlines of the features may be traced with lake; those of the hair, with burnt umber, and the drapery with blue and black.
 The lead pencil lines are then rubbed off, and the main color applied.
 The face is washed with diluted Venetian red, laid on smoothly and uniformly.
 The cheeks of "beautiful faces" are colored a light carmine.
 The hair is painted with a mixture of black and burnt umber, with additions of red if the hair is sandy or reddish.
 Yellow ocher is used if the subject is young and the hair very light.
 The coat is painted black, blue or green, the color mixed with white so as to be opaque.
 For all other parts the colors are worked transparently.
 The face and the white part of the drapery are shaded with a neutral tint.
 White is used only for small specks representing the reflection of light from the eyes, or from jewelry."